spolt/kodlamaio_Mernis/README.md

-## How to use SOAP API for mernis application
+## How to use WSDL for mernis application

 RightClick on your project -> Create New Other -> Web Services -> Web Service Client